Undergraduate Research Opportunity Program (UROP)

 The University of Minnesota's Undergraduate Research Opportunities Program offers financial awards twice yearly to full time undergraduates for research, scholarly, or creative projects undertaken in partnership with a faculty member.
 It encourages students to conduct research and pursue academic interests outside of their regular courses by employing them to work on special research projects.
 CEHSP students are eligible and encouraged to apply.

-Awards include up to $1400 in a stipend for hours worked and up to $300 for project related expenses.
+Awards include up to $1400 in a scholarship award for hours worked and up to $300 for project related expenses.

 How to Apply

 Eligibility: In order to do a UROP project, you must be in an undergraduate degree program, in good academic standing, eligible to work in the U.S. and registered for at least 6 credits during the semesters that you will do your research (for summer projects, this is waived if you are registered for at least 6 credits in both the preceding and following semesters).

 Students may hold only one UROP award at a time.
 While past award recipients may reapply, priority will be given to first‑time applicants.
 Past award recipients must have completed a final report, evaluation and presentation for all previous projects before they will be considered for another award.
 Students nearing graduation may apply only if they will complete their UROP projects, and submit a final report and evaluation and complete the presentation requirement before graduating from the University.

 Getting Started: Your first goal is to determine your area(s) of research interest.
 UROP projects can either be based on a student's idea or can be centered around a faculty member's already existing project.
 You need to decide where your interests lie in order to find the appropriate mentor.